ugonnaagwu/practicechangeremote/Week 5/Recoil/recoil.md

 **Reference:** [Getting started with Recoil](https://recoiljs.org/docs/introduction/getting-started)

 ## Example 2 - Todolist with filter and stats

-* The code is available [here](https://github.com/tnt-summer-academy/Samples/tree/main/Stretch/recoil-todo-javascript)
-* see the component `<TodoList />` in [`src/app.js`](https://github.com/tnt-summer-academy/Samples/blob/main/Stretch/recoil-todo-javascript/src/App.js)
+* See the component `<TodoList />` in [`src/app.js`](https://github.com/tnt-summer-academy/Samples/blob/main/Stretch/recoil-todo-javascript/src/App.js)
-* code for the `TodoList` component can be found in [`src/components/TodoList.js`](https://github.com/tnt-summer-academy/Samples/blob/main/Stretch/recoil-todo-javascript/src/components/TodoList.js)
+* Code for the `TodoList` component can be found in [`src/components/TodoList.js`](https://github.com/tnt-summer-academy/Samples/blob/main/Stretch/recoil-todo-javascript/src/components/TodoList.js)

 ### We will build this app: